yulizhou/leetcode-exercise/README.md

 [Reference](http://www.cnblogs.com/TenosDoIt/p/3735309.html)
 The referenced solution has a O(n^2) time.
 There are also other solutions with less time complexity.

+## 46. Permutations
+This is quite similar to other combination problems.
+Basically we still use a recursion-based DFS search to go over each branch.
+The only difference is that we need to maintain a visited vector because we want unique combinations.

+A good source of these kinds of problems in Java: [link](https://discuss.leetcode.com/topic/46162/a-general-approach-to-backtracking-questions-in-java-subsets-permutations-combination-sum-palindrome-partioning)

 ## 53. Maximum Subarray
 [Reference](https://discuss.leetcode.com/topic/5000/accepted-o-n-solution-in-java)
 Best solution so far is from Jon Bentley's code in 1984.
 The post explains it well.